 That being said, I did used to feel really bad for him when we lived in Manhattan and he would have to dig out our car which would be often buried in rock hard snow.
 Thank God we now live in a building with a garage!
 It’s always the small things, isn’t? ❤️

 Anyways… After spending the whole day inside on Saturday, we woke up to a beautiful sunny Sunday and I got inspired to prepare a wonderful spring/summer-ish meal.
 So this Asian Salad was born!

-I also couldn’t resist frying up some delicious Pagoda Egg Rolls to go with my salad.
+I also couldn’t resist frying up some delicious egg rolls to go with my salad.
 Because who needs take out when you can make a meal like this at home?